tessel/t1-docs/hardware-api.md

 });
 ```

+Note that readPulse is similar to the arduino pulseIn function.

 **Other pins:** For more details on addressing the other pins on the GPIO bank, see the sections on [SPI](#spi), [I2C](#i2c), and [UART](#uart).

 ###Module port pins